Menu

 Key Stage 1

 As children move into Y1 they will continue to read books based on their phonics skills level.
-During Year 2, they start the Accelerated Reader programme and choose books based on their reading levels, known as their ZPD, which is determind by as assessment carried out on line.
+During Year 2, they start the Accelerated Reader programme and choose books based on their reading levels, known as their ZPD, which is determined by as assessment carried out online.

 Key Stage 2